AllTheMods/alltheguides/docs/help/server.md

 - Download [ServerStarter](https://github.com/BloodyMods/ServerStarter/releases) jar and upload to server root folder and select this as the custom jar.
 - Download Server Files from CurseForge, extract, and upload files to server.

 Create a config file (`server-setup-config.yaml`), and copy the config example below.
-Modifiy settings for pack if necessary, specifically the `mcVersion` and `loaderVersion`
+Modifiy config for pack if necessary, specifically the `mcVersion` and `loaderVersion`, and place config in server root then start server as normal.

 ???
 Info "Config Example | ATM9"